matwerber1/codedeploy-bluegreen-cli-deployment-ecs/README.md

 # Purpose
 Show an example AWS CodeDeploy CLI command needed to trigger a deployment of the ECS Blue/Green deployment strategy.

+# Pre-requisites

+1. AWS CLI installed and configured.
+2. An existing ECS Service configured for Blue/Green Deployment.

 # Example

-Update the TaskDefinition ARN below as needed:
+Update the application names, deployment groups, etc. as needed, below:

 ```sh
 #!/usr/bin/bash